UPSCb/course-web/README.md

 ## Changes needed for a course

+First, create a new branch from the most recent branch of the same course or from the master

 To edit the website for a course, you need to:

 1. Edit the title of the course in the index, connect and materials pug view files (Look for the first h1)